uber-go/dig/README.md

 ## Register

-`Register` adds an object, or a constructor of an object to the graph.
+`Register` adds an object, or a constructor of an object to the container.

 There are two ways to register an object: